Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 Don’t panic in the event of an earthquake.

-In my brief time travelling in Osaka and Kyoto, an earthquake happened while catching a train out to Nara.
+During my brief time travelling between Osaka and Kyoto, an earthquake happened while I was catching a train out to Nara.
 At the moment of the earthquake hitting, all phones were alerted with a loud tone to state that there was an emergency, and in no time, the authorities were around to help make sure everyone was safe.

 Earthquakes are unfortunately frequent in Japan, and the best advice is to follow the local’s routine and do as they do.
 Any announcements over the loudspeaker are Japanese, and you feel helpless about what to do in a crisis.
 The locals will know what to do in the event of an earthquake, and usually, they are calm and measured during the process, and it’s best to follow their lead.

-If you need to reach out to anyone in Japan during any crisis, the best advice is to find university-aged students.
+If you need to contact anyone in Japan during any crisis, the best advice is to find university-aged students.
 The chances are they may be able to assist with basic English grammar.
-That is how I got my information during the four-hour delay during the earthquake in Osaka.
+That is how I got my information during the four-hour delay in the Osaka earthquake.

 Katsura River